AlexanderMac/toeg/README.md

 ### Features
 Generates entities for TypeORM from a databases.
 Supports PostgreSQL engine only, but can be extend using Abstract driver.
 Inspired by https://github.com/Kononnable/typeorm-model-generator (unfortunately not supported anymore).
-There fork was created to implement two main features: skip indices and relations generation.
+The fork was created to add two main features: skip indices and relations generation.

 ### Usage
 1. Add `toeg` to your project